vvvvvvvvlone/localbans/README.md

 ##### Also plugin has an extensive API. (localbans.inc)

 ## Requirements:
-- ul SourceMod 1.7 or above
+- SourceMod 1.7 or above

 ## Install:
 1. Compile source.